Lucia's Blog: WAYS SATAN MAY SEEK TO DESTROY US

 "For we do not wrestle against flesh and blood, but AGAINST principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of WICKEDNESS in the heavenly places."
 Ephesians 6:12

-May we stand on a firm foundation of faith, the knowledge of God, and His Word that we may be saved from Satan's wicked devices.
-May our Lord help us to put on His whole armor that we may be able to withstand in the evil day and stand firm in our faith.
+May we stand on a firm foundation of faith, the knowledge of God, and His Word so that we may be saved from Satan's wicked devices.
+May our Lord help us put on His whole armor to withstand the evil day and stand firm on our faith.
 May we submit to God and resist the devil so that he will flee from us.
-May we never surrender to Satan but rather dedicate our lives to God's service with zeal.
-May we be always vigilant with all prayer that we may not enter into temptation.
+May we never surrender to Satan but dedicate our lives to God's service zealously.
+May we always be vigilant with all prayer that we may not enter into temptation.
 May we never forget that victory is within our grasp, and we must not let go.

 Luci